 4. Opposing team MUST supply a non-fielding catcher if requested to a team that has only 9-players.

-5. The trade deadline will be after week 6.
+5. The trade deadline will be the Tuesday after week 7.

 6. A minimum of 5 weeks or 8 games must be attended for a player to play in the playoffs.
 GMs who wish to seek exceptions to this rule for players who are in situations beyond their control, may appeal to the BSL Board and be subject to a private hearing.
 Exceptions will be granted only in the event of unanimous approval by the Board.

 7. Illegal player: Any player(s) who has not played a minimum of 4 weeks or 7 games, will not be allowed to participate in the playoffs.
 If any team is found in breach of this rule, they will be dismissed from the playoffs.